FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Policy

-The utility expenses billed separate from or itemized with rent or mortgage payments on a regular basis are used to determine the allowable utility allowance for the NA budgetary unit.
+The utility expenses, which are billed separate from or itemized with rent or mortgage payments on a regular basis are used to determine the allowable utility allowance for the NA budgetary unit.
 A utility allowance amount is used to allow a standard amount in place of the actual utility expenses.
 The utility allowance is also used to calculate the shelter deduction.

 The amount of the utility allowance is determined by all of the following: